1nfocalypse/1nfocalypse/README.md

-Hi, I'm the Kourier.
+Hi, I'm 1nfocalypse.
 I'm a CS student that likes to mess around with almost anything related to computers.
-Currently contributing to the NXFury InfoSec repo, but I also have some personal projects I'll likely put up here eventually.
+Contributed the NXFury Infosec Education repo, currently working on writing some wifi tools.
+Feel free to reach out!